jaapvandervelde/colchian/README.md

 - create a dictionary that defines the structure and types of a valid data dictionary (from a .json document);
 - call `Colchian.validated()` with the data and the type dictionary;
 - the result will be the same data, with some data casted to the appropriate type, if `strict=False` is passed to the `.validated()` method;
-- a SyntaxError exception will be raised if the data is not valid according top the type_dict.
+- a Colchian.ValidationError exception will be raised if the data is not valid according top the type_dict.

 A few more tricks:
 - use the Python `typing` module to use special types like `Union`, `Any`, `List` or `Optional`;